sevenseasofbri/tp/docs/DeveloperGuide.md

 **`Duke`** is the main class of the application, and handles the app launch, initializing the appropriate classes to be used.

-The rest of the app consists of four components.
+The rest of the app consists of three components.

 * [**`UI`**](#ui-component): The UI of the App.
 * [**`Logic`**](#logic-component): The command executor.